wsc1/proposal/design/go2draft-contracts.md

 implementation for some type arguments.
 The language already has mechanisms for code to find out what type it is working with: type assertions and type switches.
-Those are normally only permitted with interface types.
+Those are normally, in current Go1, only permitted with interface types.
 In this design, functions are also permitted to use them with values whose types are type parameters, or based on type parameters.